bbasketballer75/theporadas_site/README.md

 ## Project Blueprint (Source of Truth)

 See `.github/project_instructions.md` for architecture, scope, standards, and success criteria.
-If this README conflicts with it, defer to the blueprint and open a PR to reconcile.
+For detailed full-text & facet search design and indexing workflow, consult `docs/search_architecture.md` (includes data model, tokenizer choices, index update strategies, and testing patterns).
+If this README conflicts with the blueprint or search doc, defer to the blueprint first, then open a PR to reconcile.

 ---